 The airlift aircraft, the C-141s and C-5s, were also regular visitors to the base helping to support the European theatre.

-The re-fuelling role the base had moved to combine with RAF Mildenhall’s and on June 27th 1990 the last tanker left RAF Fairford.
+The refuelling role of the base had moved to combine with RAF Mildenhall’s, with the final ETTF refuelling sortie taking place on 25 June and on June 27 1990 the last tanker left RAF Fairford.
 By the end of Aug 1990 the tanker operation had finished, just as Saddam invaded Kuwait.
 Within 6 months the base had B-52s forward deployed waiting to go to war.
 No matter what happens something somewhere always happens to remind the Pentagon of the value RAF Fairford gives the western world.